jjolano/shadow/README.md

 * Re-jailbreaking does not reactivate `libSandy` due to the lack of userspace rebooting.
 This may be fixed in a future update to the jailbreak itself.
 You will need to reinstall the `libSandy` package otherwise Shadow will not function.
 * On 16.2 (and probably future versions), Substitute appears to have issues hooking C functions.
 This may be fixed in a future update to the jailbreak if/when it switches to ElleKit.
 For now, please use the `fishhook` hooking library.
+* You may see `shdw: Killed: 9` upon installation of Shadow and subsequently other tweaks.
+This is due to (a lack of?) codesigning on palera1n.
+This does not affect functionality. `AutoSign` can be installed to fix this.

 ## Frequently Asked Questions